 A PEP will need to be carried out or reviewed:

-- Before or when a child is received into care (Care Planning Regs – within 10 days) – ready for first care review (Initial PEP)
+- when a child is received into care (Care Planning Regs – within 10 days) – ready for first care review (Initial PEP)

 How do I arrange a PEP?

 Contact the social worker for the child, who will then speak to other professionals including the education setting.

 All PEPs for children looked after by Northamptonshire will need to be undertaken using the

 Complete a PEP

 Day-to-day administrative ePEP support is provided by the Virtual School team.